-4. Recruitment and selection process
+4. Recruitment Panel and selection process

-4.1 Recruitment Panels
+4.1 Recruitment panels

-In accordance with KCSIE, the school ensures that at least one member of any interview panel has undertaken Safer Recruitment training and has kept this training up to date.
+In accordance with KCSIE, we will ensure that at least one member of any interview panel has undertaken Safer Recruitment training and has kept this training up to date.

-4.2 Adverts and Recruitment Packs
+4.2 Adverts and recruitment packs

-Advertisements for posts, whether in newspapers, journals or online, will include the statement: "The school is committed to safeguarding children and young people.
+Advertisements for posts, whether in newspapers, journals or online, will include the statement:

+"... is committed to safeguarding children and young people.
 All post holders are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check."